eirikeg1/Study-Notes/README.md

 # Configuration
 ---
 _My recommended configuration for this vault.
-Other plugins can also be useful, but these are the ones I consider necessary_
+Other plugins can also be useful, but these are the ones I consider necessary_s

-## Quick latex
-_Allows formulas to be displayed in latex notation_

-* Make sure to use the [Quick Latex for Obsidian](obsidian://show-plugin?id=quick-latex) plugin
-* This is required to be able to display formulas, which are heavily used in this vault

 ## Recommended theme
 _Notes are made and formatted to look nice with this theme_